Knowledge is power, especially when it’s shared.

 If knowledge is shared consistently and regularly, employees will have all the information they need to do quality work at their disposal.

-Here are some other benefits of knowledge sharing that will help the company, as well as its employees, thrive every day:
+Additional benefits of knowledge sharing that will help the company, as well as its employees, thrive every day include:

 - Improves collaboration among team members